alexander-gladyshev/M2B-documentation/Objective-C style guide.md

 ```

 # Conclusion
-if you have any ideas for upgrade this document, you can up this question in our dream team.
+If you have any ideas for upgrade this document, you can up this question in our dream team.